 Seven-Card Stud Rules

-Unlike in Hold’em, the betting order in Seven-Card Stud is decided anew every hand and even on every street – it always depends on the board (another commonly used name for upcards).
-This is a key difference in learning how to play seven card stud.
+Unlike in Hold’em, the betting order in seven-card stud is decided anew every hand and even on every street – it always depends on the board (another commonly used name for upcards).
+This is a key difference here.

-After the first betting round is started by the player with the worst upcard, the betting on each of the subsequent four streets (4th to 7th street) starts with the player showing the best upcards.
-The betting on each street then continues clockwise during seven card stud hands.
+After the player starts the first betting round with the worst upcard, the betting on each of the subsequent four streets (4th to 7th street) starts with the player showing the best upcards.
+The betting on each street then continues clockwise during seven-card stud hands.

 The betting rules/limits go as follows:

-These seven card stud poker rules may seem a bit complicated at first, but since the bets are clearly defined, we can’t really make a big betting mistake even when we are just learning.
-It is still important to understand how big pots can become – this comes with a bit of practice.
+These seven-card stud poker rules may seem a bit complicated at first, but since the bets are clearly defined, it’s hard to make a major betting mistake even when we are just learning.
+It is still important to understand how large the pots can become – this comes with a bit of practice.

 Seven-Card Poker Hands – Poker Hand Rankings